theSaviour579/Nekomata-Personal/README.md

 Nekomata Personal is a Windows planning assistant for everyday work and life.
 It combines tasks, projects, daily planning, mission focus, capacity guidance, assistant conversations, and optional Microsoft calendar, email, OpenAI, and Spotify connections.

+## Support

+If Nekomata Personal is useful to you, you can support its continued development at [Buy Me a Coffee](https://buymeacoffee.com/nekomataassistant).

 ## Designed for you

 - First-run setup asks what the assistant should call you.